 Elena Gribelyuk '18, Ali Wheeler '18, and Max Helman '18 earned a STEM Distinction and presented their Capstone work to US students, Faculty, and parents at King's annual STEM Colloquium.
 Dr. Thomas Castonguay, Chair of the Science Department and Director of STEM, underscores the value of a Capstone experience by explaining, "In effect, students are provided an authentic experience that is characteristic of STEM conducted on a professional level."

 When Simon Fox '23 began exploring technology, he started with what he deemed to be an easy task: turning on a light bulb.
-That task, along with his passion for science, prompted Simon to create the MS Circuitry Club, which brings together like-minded people.
+That task, along with his passion for science, prompted Simon to create the MS Circuitry Club, which brings together people curious and passionate about science.